What Are the Types of Silk Fabrics? Learn from the Top Silk Manufacturers in India Svarna July 8, 2024

 Muga Silk: The Royal Silk

-Muga silk is produced only in Assam and this has a natural shiny golden colour to it.
-This type of silk fabric is also characterized by its extremely durable nature and natural shine which gets even better with washing, its tensile strength is high and it’s commonly used in traditional Assamese wear.
+Muga silk is produced only in Assam, and it has a natural, shiny, golden colour to it.
+The natural fabric is also characterized by its extremely durable nature and natural shine, which gets even better with washing.
+Its tensile strength is high, and it’s commonly used in traditional Assamese wear.
 Because of these features, Muga silk is considered to be one of the most expensive kinds of silks in the world.
 Local enthusiasts in India regard this silk as special and elegant due to these aspects.

 Art Silk: The Frugal Option

-Art silk is also known as artificial silk and is a man-made fabric that mimics the characteristics of natural silk.
-Technically, this is not silk but it is widely accepted in the market and the industry because of its cheap nature and the ability to mimic silk in appearance and texture.
-Silk manufacturers in India use synthetic fibres like rayon or polyester for producing art silk.
+Art silk, also known as artificial silk, is a man-made fabric that mimics the characteristics of natural silk.
+Technically, this is not silk, but it is widely accepted in the market and the industry because of its cheap nature and the ability to mimic silk in appearance and texture.
+Silk manufacturers in India use synthetic fibres like rayon or polyester to produce art silk.
 This type of silk fabric is especially used to produce cheap sarees, blouses and other garments.
 Art silk, though not possessing all the attributes of natural silk, can be used as a more affordable material for many.

 Organza Silk: The Delicate Beauty

 Organza is a fine, thin and very stylish fabric made of silk.
-This type of silk fabric is most suitable for formal wears such as evening gown, bridal wear, formal sarees.
+This type ofsilk fabric is most suitable for formal wear such as evening gowns, bridal wear, and formal sarees.
 Organza silk is also preferred by Indian textile designers due to its sheer and fine appearance.
-Organza is generally translucent, has crisp feel and subtle sheen which gives class to the garment.
-Due to its sheerness, it can be easily layered and is perfect to achieve fuller and larger garment shapes.
+Organza is generally translucent, has a crisp feel and a subtle sheen which gives class to the garment.
+Due to its sheerness, it can be easily layered and is perfect for achieving fuller and larger garment shapes.

 Raw Silk: The Rough Appeal